 We offer solutions for fixed and wireless networks.
 Our software-centric, multi-service broadband platform, Axyom, enables ultra-broadband delivery and convergence.
 We engineered our platform from the ground-up to be high performance, flexible and adaptable, and to allow our customers to seamlessly address the growing demand for bandwidth and connectivity and competitive need for service agility.
-Axyom also enables our customers to efficiently manage their networks and provide their subscribers with additional services.

-Our software-centric broadband platform provides the following key benefits to broadband service providers:
+Our platform provides the following key benefits to broadband service providers: